ttybitnik/diego/README.md

 # Installation

-Installing `diego` is easy.
-You can either compile it from source or download the official binaries from the [releases](https://github.com/ttybitnik/diego/releases).
+You can either compile `diego` from source or download the official binaries from the [releases](https://github.com/ttybitnik/diego/releases).

 > [!TIP]
 > After following the instructions for your preferred installation method, run `diego -v` to test the installed version.